Charlie102308/YTMusicUltimate/README.md

 </p>

 ## ⚠️Notice⚠️
-**In the repo may be some issues, so please report any issue in the "Issues" section.
+**In the repo may be some issues, so please report any issue in the [Issues](https://github.com/Mark02-2012/YTMUltimatePLUS/issues) section.**

-Btw I will implement a deb of YTMusicUltimate that has downloads fixed for all versions of YTMusic from the next release!**
+**Btw I will implement a deb of YTMusicUltimate that has downloads fixed for all versions of YTMusic from the next release!**

 ## Download table
 I will implement a deb of YTMusicUltimate that has downloads fixed for all versions of YTMusic from the next release (Also in Actions)